 See other side…

-7. Explore inconsistencies in execution of policies and the way policies are interpreted across Academic Units at Weber State.
+7. Explore inconsistencies in the way policies are interpreted across Academic Units at Weber State.

 8. Review PPM4-9a - Course Syllabus, to add Emergency Statement to the list of information that a syllabus should contain.

+9. Review potential tensions between tenure and post-tenure documents and PPM 8-11 in the role of community engaged teaching, scholarship and service.